wfjm/w11/doc/README_buildsystem_Vivado.md

 ### <a id="concept">Concept</a>

-This projects uses GNU `make` to
+This project uses GNU `make` to
 - generate bit files     (with Vivado synthesis)
-- generate test benches  (with ghdl or Vivado XSim)
+- generate test benches  (with GHDL or Vivado XSim)
 - configure the FPGA     (with Vivado hardware server)

 The Makefile's in general contain only a few definitions.
 By far most of